iamd3vil/nim-geocoding/README.md

 # nim-geocoding
 This is a Library for Google Maps Geocoding API.
-Currently it only supports getting Coordinates for a given address.
+Currently it only supports getting Coordinates and the formattedAddress for a given address.
 You can find addtional documentation at http://saratchandra92.github.io/nim-geocoding

 Example Program: